 Her parents were quite social, and with two young children, that meant hiring a babysitter from time to time.
 When Cynthia was five years old, and Mark two, their parents started turning to a man who lived next door and had made a positive impression as a standup, trustworthy neighbour.

-“That’s when the abuse started,” says Cynthia.
-“He would come into my bedroom at night—” She starts to describe the specifics, but then stops herself.
+“That’s when the abuse started,” she says.
+“He would come into my bedroom at night –” She starts to describe the specifics, but then stops herself.
 “I think it’s just more important to know that he abused me.”

 The initial, less physically invasive abuse was damaging enough.
-But after about a year of “normalizing” his behaviour, Cynthia’s abuser took things to a whole other level.
+But after about a year of “normalizing” his behaviour, her abuser took things to a whole other level.